 Following residency, Dr. Bernard completed her National Health Service Corps service obligation in Immokalee, Florida at a Federally Qualified Health Center.
 While working in this community, she was a preceptor for medical students from both Nova Southeastern Osteopathic Medical School and the FSU School of Medicine.

-Dr. Bernard is the author of two books: "How to Be a Rock Star Doctor" and "Physician Wellness: The Rock Star Doctor's Guide," co-written with psychologist Steven Cohen.
+Dr. Bernard is the author of three books: "Patients at Risk: The Rise of the Nurse Practitioner and Physician Assistant in Healthcare," "How to Be a Rock Star Doctor" and "Physician Wellness: The Rock Star Doctor's Guide," co-written with psychologist Steven Cohen.
 She is a national speaker on physician wellness and practice management.

 Dr. Bernard is very interested in encouraging primary care to improve the health of all Americans, and in improving physician wellness so that doctors can better care for patients.
 She is politically active within the Florida Medical Association and serves on the Physician Wellness task force.
 She served as the Doctor of the Day in the Florida House of Representatives in 2015 and 2019.
 She is the current Vice President of the Collier County Medical Society and a Board member of the CCMS Foundation, the organization's charitable arm.